 • it is necessary to distinguish between major and minor bleeding

-• major bleeding is generally considered intracranial bleeding, retroperitoneal bleeding, and bleeding that has forced the transfer of ≥ 2 blood transfusions
+• major bleeding typically includes intracranial bleeding, retroperitoneal bleeding, and bleeding that necessitates the transfusion of ≥ 2 units of blood

 • the most common cause of fatal bleeding is ICH